Qatar Imposes Mandatory Masks On Pain Of Prison - UrduPoint

 Qatar Imposes Mandatory Masks On Pain Of Prison

-Doha, (UrduPoint / Pakistan Point News - 17th May, 2020 ) :Qatar on Sunday began enforcing the world's toughest penalties of up to three years' imprisonment for failing to wear masks in public, as it battles one of the world's highest coronavirus infection rates.
+Doha, (UrduPoint / Pakistan Point News - 17th May, 2020 ) :Qatar on Sunday began enforcing the world's toughest penalties of up to three years' in prison for failing to wear masks in public, in a country with one of the highest coronavirus infection rates.

-Only the micro-states of San Marino and the Vatican had higher per capita infection rates, according to the European Centre for Disease Prevention and Control.
+Only the micro-states of San Marino and the Vatican have had higher per-capita infection rates, according to the European Centre for Disease Prevention and Control.

 Violators of Qatar's new rules will face up to three years in jail and fines of as much as $55,000.

-Drivers alone in their vehicles are exempt from the requirement, but several expats told AFP that police were stopping cars at checkpoints to warn them of the new rules before they came into force.
+Drivers alone in their vehicles are exempt from the requirement, but police erected checkpoints across the capital Doha on Sunday evening to check compliance by motorists.

+Most customers gathered outside money lenders on Banks Street wore masks, while others produced a face covering when asked.

+"From today it's very strict," said Majeed, a taxi driver waiting for business in the busy pedestrian area, who wore a black mask.

 Wearing a mask is currently mandatory in around 50 countries, although scientists are divided on their effectiveness.